wfrautschy4/DBFS-Visualization/README.md

 ---

 ## Overview
-- **What**: This Project's goal is to visualize the node-traversing of the Depth and Breadth first search algorithm on a step-by-step controlled basis
+- **What**: This Project's goal is to visualize the node-traversing of graph searching methods such as Depth and Breadth first on a step-by-step controlled basis.
+The program also allows for control over graphs and displays info about the generated graphs
 - **Why**: It exists to try to explain a not-so-easy to understand topic in a easier way to understand.
+It also allows for experimentation and exploring at your own pace to fully understand the concept in an interactive way.
-- **How**: The program uses vis.js to visualize the nodes and uses a step-by-step version of the both algorithms to show incremental results.
+- **How**: The program uses vis.js to visualize the nodes and utilizes algorithms like Breadth and Depth first search to navigate and discover underlying features of the graph.

 ---